alexvanven/MeasuringMeaningClass/Week-1.2.md

 ### Matrix multiplication

 Matrices can be multiplied by each other.
-But this is done in a way that might not be familiar to you if you haven't done any linear algebra.
-Below is a graphical representation of how to multiply matrices.
+If you have ever done any linear algebra this will probably be familiar to you.
+If not, the figure below shows how to multiply matrices.

+C\[1,1\] is the value of - what is called - the dot product of first row of A multiplied by the first column of B. C\[2,2\] is the value of the dot product of the second row of A multiplied by the second column of B.

 Matrix multiplication requires that the number of columns of the first matrix is the same as the number of rows of the second matrix.
-C\[1,1\] is the value of - what is called - the dot product of first row of A multiplied by the first column of B C\[2,2\] is the value of the dot product of the second row of A multiplied by the second column of B

 <img src="Images/Matrix%20multiplication.png" alt="matrix multiplication" style="width:50.0%" />